Adhishtanaka/diary/README.md

 |   |-- db_helper.dart
 ```

+## Contact

+- **Author**: [Adhishtanaka](https://github.com/Adhishtanaka)
+- **Email**: kulasoooriyaa@gmail.com

+---

 ## Contributions
-Contributions are welcome!
-Feel free to submit issues and pull requests.
+If you find any bugs or want to suggest improvements, feel free to open an issue or pull request on the [GitHub repository](https://github.com/Adhishtanaka/diary/pulls).

 ## License
 This project is licensed under the MIT License.
 See [MIT License](LICENSE) for details.

-## Contact

-- **Author**: [Adhishtanaka](https://github.com/Adhishtanaka)
-- **Email**: kulasoooriyaa@gmail.com

----

 Made with ❤️ using Flutter.